GuzhongChen/ILTransR/README.md

 Pre-training log can be found in `pretraining/il_transformer_128_1024.log`
 ### Fine-tuning

-To fine-tune the ILTransR on downstream IL properties datasets, run jupyter notebooks in 'examples'.
+To fine-tune the ILTransR on downstream IL properties datasets, run jupyter notebooks in `examples`.

 More IL properties will be added in the future.

 ### Pre-trained models

-Pre-trained IL Transformer can be found in 'pre-training/valid_best.params'.
+Pre-trained IL Transformer can be found in `pre-training/valid_best.params`.

-We also provide pre-trained models for IL properties prediction, which can be found in 'iltransr/pre-trained params'.
+We also provide pre-trained models for IL properties prediction, which can be found in `iltransr/pre-trained params`.

 ### Application example of ILTransR: CO2 absorbent screening